UBC-DSCI/dsci-310-student/tutorials/tutorial-4.md

 Notes:
 - This is a quick introduction to `{renv}`
-- It has more commands and featuers.
+- It has more commands and features.
 To name a few
   - `renv::install()`, `renv::remove()`, `renv::update()`, `renv::upgrade()`, `renv::use()`
   - documentation for docker
   - documentation for continuous integration